Macros 101Updated a month ago

 Example 2: If you import the CSV below the process will create a new "Greet customer" macro since no id is provided and will update the current macro with the current id = 3.
 Nothing will happen with the 3rd line since the id=45 does not exist in your Gorgias account at the moment so the line will be skipped by the importer.

-It is possible to manage your macros outside of your tickets too, by accessing the Macros page through Settings.
+It is possible to manage your macros outside of your tickets too.
+Simply navigate to Settings > Macros.

 This will give you the ability to monitor usage in a single place while giving you the same customization abilities.
-You will be able to create (1.), duplicate (2.), and delete macros (3.) from the same page.
+You will be able to create, duplicate, and delete macros from the same page.

 By default the macros are organized by created date/time on this page, the oldest macros displayed first.
 You can change this by clicking right next to the Macro column to change the order to alphabetical.
 Clicking on the little arrow that appears again will change the order to reverse-alphabetical.